lemonlime4/expr/README.md

 -   saving `input.txt` will sometimes load an empty graph
     -   if this happens often, it may be easier to just run `cargo run` again
 -   zooming too far outside a graph in can cause sudden dramatic slowdowns and maybe crashes
-    -   this is caused by drawing lines far away from the viewport
+    -   this is caused by drawing lines far away from the viewport [for some reason](https://github.com/linebender/vello/issues/1045)
-    -   zooming very quickly can also cause this for some reason
--   rectangular rendering artifacts can appear when drawing dense functions like `sin(100/x)`
+-   rectangular rendering artifacts can appear when drawing dense functions like `x * sin(1000 / x)`
 -   parts of functions that are very vertical (slope of >1000) will not be drawn
     -   this is because they're treated as discontinuities